-At the exam, the medical professional will take bodily samples to test for nicotine or cotinine in your blood.
+During the exam, a medical professional will take bodily samples to test for nicotine or cotinine — a nicotine byproduct which stays in your blood after nicotine has left your system.
 Most common is a urine test, which can detect nicotine from up to a week ago.
 But they may also check your saliva, hair, or blood, which can trace nicotine that’s been in your system for weeks or longer.

 In other words, if you claim to be a nonsmoker in your application, the medical exam will confirm or deny it.

 What if I quit cold turkey before the exam?

 If you stop smoking several weeks before your medical exam, there’s a chance your nicotine test will come back negative.